 But I was a squeamish kid.
 Even though my grandparents were scrupulously discreet about where they cleaned the fish and dressed the game, and made sure that I never saw anything until it turned up on the platter, I was nervous about potential encounters with slimy animal guts.
 So the day I came into my grandma’s kitchen and saw the jelly bag dripping a dark reddish-purple liquid into a bowl, my first thought was bloody carcass!
 But it was in fact the beginnings of the lunch that sustained me through childhood – peanut butter and grape jelly sandwiches.

 Ontario grapes are in season now and once again, as every year, I follow my grandma’s example with local grapes.
-My neighbour has a grape arbour, a common garden feature in Toronto, and he makes his own wine.
-But he doesn’t use the grapes he grows – he buys his wine grapes.
-He told me, as he was cutting bunches of grapes and piling them up in my arms, that his grapes don’t make good wine; he just likes to see a vine growing in his yard like back home.
+My neighbour has a grape arbour, a common garden feature in Toronto.
+He told me, as he was cutting bunches of grapes and piling them up in my arms, that his grapes don’t make good wine.
+He makes his own wine using grapes he buys, not the grapes he grows.
+But he likes to see a vine growing in his yard, just like back home.
 He inhales deeply and smiles, “I like the smell.”
 Concord grapes are not good for eating out of hand because of their thick, tart skin and copious seeds but, because that’s where the pectin resides, those same qualities make them perfect for jelly.

 Here’s what I do: